bitdotgames/php-jzon/README.md

 ### Quick Example ###

-Say, you have the following JZON document:
+Say, you have the following JZON file example.json:

 ```
 #!json